 Additional entry requirements

-In some instances students may be called for interview, prior to admission.
+In extenuating circumstances some students may be called for interview, prior to admission.

 Post admission requirements